-- Y12 Study Day: Held in February, this is a full day for non-selective schools only.
-Students have the opportunity to attend an academic session with an Oxford tutor in one of several subjects, to eat lunch in Hall, have a tour of the college, chat to current students, learn more about the admissions process and attend a Q&A panel with current students and staff about life at Oxford.
+- Y12 Study Days: Held over the course of the academic year, these are events for non-selective schools only.
+Students have the opportunity to attend an academic session with an Oxford tutor in various subjects, chat to current students, learn more about the admissions process and attend a virtual Q&A panel with current students and staff about life at Oxford.

 - St Hugh’s